bingereader12/mom-week0-challenge/README.md

 # Month of MERN week0 Challenge

+## Challenge Completed.
+Images used as assets are included in webpages directory.

 ## Task
 - [ ] Create  Google clone using HTML, CSS, JS.
 - [ ] The Google clone should have: